Similarities and Differences

 Education

-To become Board certified, there are a few paths you can take.
+To become board certified, there are two paths you can take.
 One path includes doing a rotating internship for 1 or more years, then a specialty internship for 1+ years, as well as a ACZM approved residency of 3-4 years, for which then you can apply to become board certified.
+These training programs provide mentored, hands-on experience with the species zoo vets treat, such as hawks and giraffe, since there is not as much exposure to these species in veterinary school.
 Another path is the experience route.
-This path includes working in the zoo medicine field for 6+ years, and then applying to do the exam (to become board certified).
+This path includes working in the zoo medicine field full-time for 6+ years, and then applying to do the exam (to become board certified).

 Scope